Why you Can’t Take MiraLax 3 Times a Day (and What to Do Instead).

 Potential drawbacks of taking MiraLax 3 times a day?

-Diarrhea is common after Miralax overdosing (such as taking it 3 times a day).
+Diarrhea is common after Miralax overdosing (such as taking it three times daily).
 The incidence of diarrhea with MiraLax is up to 11% with the normal dose of 17 g (reference).
-And of course, the incidence of diarrhea is much greater if you take MiraLax 3 times a day.
+And, of course, diarrhea is much greater if you take MiraLax 3 times a day.

 2- Bloating and Flatulence.